Radical Optimism Tour

-The Radical Optimism Tour is the third concert tour by English singer Dua Lipa in support of her third studio album, Radical Optimism (2024).
-The tour commenced in Singapore on 5 November 2024, and is set to conclude in Mexico City, Mexico, on 5 December 2025.
-The tour has earned million within its first 44 concerts.
+The Radical Optimism Tour was the third concert tour by English singer Dua Lipa in support of her third studio album, Radical Optimism (2024).
+The tour commenced in Singapore on 5 November 2024 and concluded in Mexico City, Mexico, on 5 December 2025, consisting of 81 shows.
+It featured headlining performances at various festivals, including ZFIC and I-Days Milano, as well as Lipa's own music festival, Sunny Hill, which takes place in Pristina, Kosovo.